StarpTech/RexPro-POC/README.md

 # RexPro-POC
-POC of Rexter Binary protocol RexPro with NodeJs
+Use Titan over Rexter (RexPro) with NodeJs